y0sher/go-spacemesh/p2p/p2p.md

   ### Protocols
-  All protocols include `Metadata` about the author or sender of the message.
+  Every protocol implementation creates its own binary marshalled protocol payload and sends it to swarm.

-  Every message is attached with`Metadata` before its sent.
+  All messages are wrapped to include `Metadata` about the author or sender of the message, signed with the node's `PrivateKey` and sent.

 ```protobuf
 message Metadata {